Sylius/Sylius/docs/bundles/SyliusFixturesBundle/custom_fixture.rst

     </service>

-Fixture is already registered and ready to use in your suite:
+Fixture is now registered and ready to use in your suite:

 .. code-block:: yaml